Are you looking for the best things to do in Florianopolis?

 After checking in to my accommodation, it’s usually the first thing I do.
 I find markets tell interesting stories about places.

 In Florianopolis, you’ll find a small outdoor market that consists of many tents that sell a wide range of fruits and vegetables.

 Like many of Brazil’s tourist attractions, here you’ll find other interesting items such as souvenirs and artisanal goods.

-A solid tourist attraction for Florianopolis and one of my favorite landmarks is the Hercilio Luz Bridge, which is the largest suspension bridge in Brazil.
+A solid attraction for Florianopolis (and one of my favorite landmarks) is the Hercilio Luz Bridge, which is Brazil’s largest suspension bridge.